 PHP is not dead.
 You just want it to be

-So why does the myth persist?
+So why doesn't the myth die?

 It's not about the language